Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 With everything going on in this charming part of the Yucatan Peninsula, you’ll need somewhere to stay.
 Rather than going for bland hotels or hostels, take a look at vacation rentals in Tulum.
 Not only do they offer excellent value for money, but style and character that can take your vacation to the next level.

-With that in mind, we’ve put together this list of the best Airbnbs in Tulum.
-Not only that, we’ve included our favourite Airbnb Experiences in Tulum too.
+With that in mind, I’ve put together this list of the best Airbnbs in Tulum.
+Not only that, I’ve included my favourite Airbnb Experiences in Tulum too.
 Let’s take a closer look!

 Quick Answer: These are the Top 5 Airbnbs in Tulum